Jeu de taquin dynamics on infinite Young tableaux and second class particles: The asymptotic determinism of and jeu de taquin

 This implies a weaker version of \eqref{eq:asym-det-jdt-almost-sure} with convergence \emph{in probability}.
-To improve this to almost sure convergence, we will use the Borel-Cantelli lemma, but this requires passing to a subsequence first to get a convergent series.
+To improve this to almost sure convergence, we will use the Borel--Cantelli lemma, but this requires passing to a subsequence first to get a convergent series.
 Setting $n_m = m^8$, we get that